Pannaga01/amfoss-tasks/task10 CS50/crypto/README.md

 ## Process:
 Step1: Read the task in cs50.
 Watched the video of CS50 regarding it.
 I learnt the steps involved:

-     1.1 To get the key: 'argc' which takes in an integer(the number of arguments) and 'argv' which takes a string (list of               arguments). a to i converts string to integer. it uses ASCII format.
+     1.1 To get the key: 'argc' which takes in an integer(the number of arguments) and 'argv' which takes a string (list of arguments. a to i converts string to integer. it uses ASCII format.
 Learnt about alphabetical index.
      1.2 get the plaintext: I learnt to give a 'string' in c program.
      1.3 encipher: I learnt writing boolean expressions in c program.
 Boolean is used to preserve the case. formula: c=(p+k)%26.
 I learnt how this formula is used.